Charter school: Finland

 In 2007, there were 75 private general education schools in Finland.
 Of these, 47 were members of the Association of Private Schools.
 In addition to special education schools, 13% of the pupils in its member schools were in adult secondary schools, 8% in language schools, 8% in special education schools (Steiner schools and Freinet schools) and 5% in Christian schools.
 According to the Finnish Broadcasting Corporation, twenty of the private schools were Christian in 2011.

 Private schools started to be established in Finland in the mid-19th century, reaching a peak of 346 schools between 1965 and 1966, before their number started to decline in the late 1960s and 1970s due to municipalisations, nationalisations and closures.
 More than 80% of Finnish upper secondary schools were originally founded and run by a private association or limited company.
 Private primary schools need a licence from the Government and other educational institutions from the Ministry of Education to operate.
 Most private schools follow the national curriculum.
 Exceptions to this are international and foreign language schools (such as International Baccalaureate schools).
 Tuition fees may not be charged in Finnish private schools (with the exception of some foreign language schools), but the schools are financed by per pupil grants from the state and municipalities.
-The operator of a private school must be a non-profit-making, non-profit-making organisation.
+The operator of a private school must be a non-profit-making organisation.

 Germany

 The operation of private preschools, primary and secondary schools is permitted in accordance with Art.
 7 of the Grundgesetz (German constitution).
-They are regulated by the applicable laws of the respective federal state they are based in and must not be "inferior to the state schools in terms of their educational aims, their facilities or the professional training of their teaching staff".
-Furthermore, "segregation of pupils according to the means of their parents" may not be encouraged.
-In return, all private schools are supported financially by government bodies, comparable to charter schools.
-The amount of control over school organization, curriculum etc. taken over by the state differs from state to state and from school to school.
+They are regulated by the laws applying the federal state in which they are based and must not be "inferior to the state schools in terms of their educational aims, their facilities nor the professional training of their teaching staff".
+Furthermore "segregation of pupils according to the means of their parents" may not be encouraged.
+In return all private schools are supported financially by government bodies, comparable with charter schools.
+The amount of control over school organization, curriculum etc. by the state differs from state to state and from school to school.
 Average financial support given by government bodies was 85% of total costs in 2009.